rails/rails/guides/source/configuring.md

   in the `ActionDispatch::SSL` middleware.
 Defaults to `308` as defined in https://tools.ietf.org/html/rfc7538.

+* `config.action_dispatch.conceal_request_body_on_parse_error` configures whether the raw
+  request body will be included in log messages and exception messages on parse error.
+  Defaults to false in test and development.
+Defaults to true in other environments to avoid leaking potentially sensitive information in logs.

 * `ActionDispatch::Callbacks.before` takes a block of code to run before the request.

 * `ActionDispatch::Callbacks.after` takes a block of code to run after the request.